Deinonychus71/Sma5hMusic/README.md

 2. The 'prefix' can be used to give an unique internal id to songs in case of multiple mods.
 Keep it short/lowercase (3 characters top).
 This parameter is optional.
 If you leave it blank, the id of the song will be used instead.
 3. Keep all non localized fields lowercase.
 4. Make sure the series_id value exists within the game (will provide enum later)!
-5. Make sure the bgm playlist (playlist_id) starts with "bgm" or it will be skipped.
-If this is a new playlist, you must edit the stage db manually to reference it.
+5. If you use a new playlist, you must edit the stage db manually to reference it.
-6. Make sure the fields values for "rarity" and "record_type" exist within the game (will provide enum later).
+6. Make sure the fields values "record_type" exist within the game (original, arrange or new_arrange).
 7. If you enable AudioCaching, the nus3audio files will only be generated once.
 Be aware that if you use a prefix the name of the files might keep changing and thus generating more files in the cache.